sqpat/RealDOOM/README.md

 ### Known bugs:
- - in 16 bit mode, there's a memory leak somewhere causing random bugs
+ - in 16 bit mode, there are some issues with physics causing timedemo desyncs.
  - in 16 bit mode, the intermission screens display all wrong
  - content outside of doom1 shareware has not been tested at all and may be very broken.
  - finale has not been tested at all